goinnn/django-tables2-reports/README.rst

         ...

 2.a.
-Now you should use other RequestConfig and change your view:
+If you use a traditional views, now you should use other RequestConfig and change a little your view:

 ::